-Corner Brook is located on the western shores of Newfoundland, at the mouth of the Bay of Islands.
+Corner Brook, the garden city and hub of enriched history is located on the western shores of Newfoundland, at the mouth of the Bay of Islands.
 With a spectacular combination of ocean and mountain scenery, four seasons, and friendly people, Corner Brook is known around the world as both a popular tourist attraction and one of the best places to live, work, and do business.

 2016 was Corner Brook’s 60th anniversary.
 Corner Brook’s 60th was a year-long program of anniversary initiatives and events Our 60th Anniversary Website: http://cornerbrook60.com